 In this paper we have focused on enumeration of $t$-MOLR up to $n=9$, coming tantalisingly close to the, in this setting, special value $n=10$.
 As we have mentioned, a significant theoretical and computational effort led to the result that there is no set of 9 mutually orthogonal Latin squares of order 10, and hence no projective plane of order 10.
 However, an even more basic question remains:

 \begin{question} Is there a triple of mutually orthogonal Latin squares of order 10? \end{question}

 A large number of pairwise orthogonal Latin squares of order 10 are known, and as mentioned above, the self-orthogonal Latin squares of order 10 have been completely enumerated.
 An exhaustive search by McKay, Meynert, and Myrvold~\cite{MMM} proved that no square of order 10 with non-trivial autoparatopism group is part of an orthogonal triple.
-They also generated all Latin squares of order 10, but the number was too large for a complete search for orthogonal triples.
+The total number of Latin squares of order 10 with trivial autoparatopism group was however too large for a complete search for orthogonal triples.

-Note that these results do not immediately exclude the existence of transitive, or even stepwise transitive, triples of MOLS or MOLR, since the autotopism group of a single square or rectangle in such a triple can be trivial.
+Note that these results do not immediately exclude the existence of transitive, or even stepwise transitive, triples of MOLS or MOLR of order 10, since the autotopism group of a single square or rectangle in such a triple can be trivial.
 Our data provides several such examples for rectangles.
-However, as the anonymous reviewer pointed out, from a transitive triple of MOLS one can, by translation to an orthogonal array, construct a triple of MOLS where at least one square has non-trivial autoparatopisms.
-So the the result of McKay, Meynert, and Myrvold~\cite{MMM} does in fact rule out the existence of transitive triples of MOLS as well.
+However, as an anonymous reviewer pointed out, from a transitive triple of MOLS one can, by translation to an orthogonal array, construct a triple of MOLS where at least one square has non-trivial autoparatopisms.
+Thus the result of McKay, Meynert, and Myrvold~\cite{MMM} does in fact rule out the existence of transitive triples of MOLS of order 10 as well.